Bohrealis/matej_potassium/GROMACS/README.md

 It turned out that the ColdEq files and runs were totally unnecessary but I kept them here just the same.
 The annealing could probably be edited to cool a bit quicker and freeze configuration slightly more than it currently does.
 A more frequent writing to the trajectory (smaller value for nstxout) would be nice for a smoother trajectory, but makes a larger file.

+# Jobs

+Job files are written for a different cluster, not Aurum or personal computer.
+The prep for running it will definitely change depending on your system, but it provides a good example of how options are set and which options are used in a GROMACS simulation, so I kept them.

 # Files and File types

 System topology - .top file, see documentation